fnproject/flow-lib-go/README.md

 Easily create serverless workflows directly in Go with the power of [Fn Flow](https://github.com/fnproject/flow).

 ## Quick Intro
 Simply import this library into your go function, build and deploy onto Fn.
+Flows use the [fdk-go](https://github.com/fnproject/fdk-go) to handle interacting with Fn, below is an example flow:

 ```go
 package main